pbj224/ResearchGPT/README.md

 At its core, the script's purpose is to automate a variety of research tasks, creating a coherent workflow that starts with web searches and culminates in the delivery of well-structured, information-rich research reports.
 This process involves several interconnected steps, each building upon the last to create an output that is much greater than the sum of its parts.

 The first step involves using the Google Custom Search JSON API to conduct a targeted, far-reaching search of the web.
-By accurately interpreting the user's research requirements, the script is able to retrieve the most relevant and authoritative content on the web, making optimal use of Google's unparalleled search infrastructure.
+By accurately interpreting the user's research requirements, the script is able to retrieve the most relevant content on the web, making use of Google's search infrastructure.

 Following the search, the script then performs an evaluation of the retrieved links, assessing their content for relevance and reliability.
 This phase involves a ranking and ordering process, which arranges the links based on their appropriateness to the research question at hand, thereby prioritizing high-value resources.

-Once the most suitable links are selected, the next step involves delving into the content of these webpages and extracting the necessary information using GPT-4.
+Once the most suitable links are selected, the next step involves delving into the content of these webpages and extracting the necessary information using GPT-4 in the order specified by GPT-4 in the previous step.
 This allows the script to pinpoint and extract only the most relevant pieces of information, disregarding any extraneous data.

 The extracted data is then summarized.
 This task is performed by the GPT-4 model, which distills the content into its most crucial points, creating a summary that retains all the critical information while shedding the redundant details.
-This ensures that the final output is concise and easy to understand, without any compromise on the richness or depth of the information.
+The information is stored in a dictionary along with the link from which it was retrieved

 The final step in the process involves aggregating all the summarized data, and compiling it into a well-organized, evidence-backed research report.
 This report is formulated to address the user's original query, offering comprehensive insights and conclusions that have been derived from a broad array of reliable sources.
 To ensure the transparency and traceability of the information, all sources are accurately cited within the report.